Fill form to unlock content

 Small cells include an FPGA for baseband processing, NPUs that handle Ethernet backhaul to the core network, CPU cores for scheduling, a modem, and associated memory and I/O.

 Knowing that growing 5G workloads demand more horsepower, one leading cellular carrier began investigating the use of Intel® Atom® processors in a 5G small-cell proof of concept (PoC).
 While these processors provide more computational throughput, they also require a different architectural implementation.
-To accomplish this, the carrier enlisted DFI Inc.
+To accomplish this, the carrier enlisted DFI Inc., a worldwide supplier of high-performance computing technology.

 Even more than speed, 5G is about capacity.